 Because his eBook development guide is really THAT engaging, I admit, I did read through all 10 of his articles in one sitting.
 While I did that, I did take some awesome notes, and expounded on his ideas with my own ideas about how I can personalize my own eBook, and put to practice some creative methods to making my own eBook a success, in my chosen Niche.

 As you can see from my first page of notes, on my bright yellow notebook paper (lol....it doesn't look "brite yellow" in the picture)(I'll work on the organization a little more, as well as the legibility, for my next updates!), it has been very easy for my thoughts to diverge into several other aspects of this process.
 Fortunately, in order to keep my own eager tendencies in check, I have made an initial note to myself to continually check back on Pat Flynn's eBook development series.
-The truth is it is very easy for one's mind to wander into very pertinent topics like fair pricing,
+The truth is it is very easy for one's mind to wander into very pertinent topics like fair pricing, research, landing page development, and affiliate integration.
+After all, these are all very critical aspects of this eBook development process that could clearly "make or break" the overall success of my eBook when it's finally released.

 For now, I will start with his very first article in his eBook development guide: